|

 be accomplished using human evaluation or interactive genetic algorithm

+processes.
 If progression is made it is determined by intelligent design.
 A rock

 crusher at a quarry may be observed smashing boulders.
 Often the resultant